saulgreenberg/TimelapseDeprecatedPre2.3/README.md

 # Timelapse - Deprecated.
-See saulgreenberg/Timelapse for the lastes version
+See saulgreenberg/Timelapse for the latest version

 This is an old version of the Timelapse software, pre version 2.3.0.0 This repository contains the source code for and releases of [Timelapse 2](http://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.HomePage), created by Saul Greenberg of the University of Calgary and Greenberg Consulting Inc, and revised with the help of others.